 In the news, trans and non-binary students are portrayed as either threatening or trendy, or a combination of the two; they’re either endangering freedoms and bathrooms, or so woke that they’re ripe for dismissal.
 If you visit a university cafeteria in 2019, not only will you be deprived of beef, but you’ll hear every other student requesting a non-binary dessert option.

 Confusing and often alarmist media representations of trans people make it difficult to get a clear sense of what it means to be trans or non-binary.
-Stonewall has developed a helpful page, “The truth about trans”, which explores some common myths and misconceptions and aims to encourage respectful, thoughtful discussions about trans equality.
-The US Guardian has also published an editorial which signposts readers to research which makes clear that trans people are far more likely to be the victims than the perpetrators of violence.
+Stonewall has developed a helpful page, “The truth about trans”, which explores some common myths and misconceptions and aims to encourage respectful discussions about trans equality.
+The US Guardian has also published an editorial which signposts readers to research which makes clear that trans people are likely to be the victims of violence and discrimination.
 Crucial reading for the sector, Stonewall recently surveyed over 1400 trans and non-binary people at university:

 - 60 per cent of trans students surveyed have experienced negative comments from other students based on their identity